 The general length of the notice period for a Slovak labour contract is:

-- the statutory minimum notice period is 1 month (unless longer notice period is agreed by the parties)
+- the statutory minimum notice period is 1 month (unless longer notice period is stipulated by the Labour Code)

 - 2 months, if the employee was employed for at least 1 year but less than 5 years